Tips for Preparing Your Family for the Big Move

 You’re probably familiar with the sudden dread of being in a new space surrounded by full boxes.
 It can be daunting to anyone, especially after an exhausting day of moving.
 Don’t burden your kids with this on top of everything else.
-Be sure to unpack their rooms first and set up their favorite things – books, toys, or favorite pictures.
+Be sure to unpack their rooms first and set up their favourite things – books, toys, or favourite pictures.
 Get them feeling comfortable in their new room right away, and they’ll feel at home in no time.

 Take Breaks for Family Time

 Tensions run high on moving day.
 Siblings fight, parents’ patience goes out the door, and frustration runs rampant.
 This is the point when moving days can turn disastrous.
 Be sure to take breaks between packing, moving, and organizing for some family time.
 Take a 5-minute group stretch break or grab an ice cream cone together.
-Anything that helps relieve the tension, get everyone to relax, and have fun.
+Anything that helps relieve the tension, get everyone to relax and have fun.
 When you’re ready, get back to the tasks at hand.